 University Sanctions will be imposed consistent with procedures used in other disciplinary actions.

-Violations of drug and alcohol standards are the most serious type, and may result in sanctions up to expulsion from the University.
+Violations of drug and alcohol standards are the most serious type and may result in sanctions up to expulsion from the University.

 Health Risks: Substance abuse and drug dependency are problems of staggering size in our society today.
-They are the leading causes of preventable illness and injury in the United States, and are estimated to afflict over 25 million Americans.
-While alcoholism may develop in anyone, it tends to first appear between the ages of 20 and 40, and is more prevalent when a family history of alcohol abuse exists.
+They are the leading causes of preventable illness and injury in the United States and are estimated to afflict over 25 million Americans.
+While alcoholism may develop in anyone, it tends to first appear between the ages of 20 and 40 and is more prevalent when a family history of alcohol abuse exists.
 Alcoholism is a severe and lifetime disorder estimated to directly affect up to 5% of all Americans.
 Alcohol abuse is often characterized by one of three different patterns: (1) regular and daily use, (2) drinking large amounts of alcohol (binging) at specific or irregular times, or (3) periods of sobriety interspersed with periods of heavy drinking and intoxication.
-The disorder is progressive, and is usually fatal.
+The disorder is progressive and is usually fatal.
 If you recognize any tendencies toward alcohol abuse in yourself, your friends, or loved ones, please seek help as outlined below.
 Health risks of other drugs include:

 Narcotics (including opium, morphine, codeine, heroin, and others).
 Physical addiction, loss of awareness, respiratory restriction, and possible death.